tatpongkatanyukul/papers/RecogAwareness/readme.md

 > "Existing open-set classifiers rely on **deep networks trained in a supervised manner on known classes in the training set; this causes specialization of learned representations to known classes and makes it hard** to distinguish unknowns from knowns."
 > "In contrast, we train networks for joint classification and reconstruction of input data.
 This enhances the learned representation so as to **preserve information** useful for separating unknowns from knowns."

+> "To be deployable to real applications, recognition systems need to be tolerant of unknown things and events that were not anticipated during the training phase.
+However, most of the existing learning methods are based on the closed-world assumption, that is, the training datasets are assumed to include all classes that appear in the environments where the system will be deployed.
+This assumption can be easily violated in real-world problems, where covering all possible classes is almost impossible. **Closed-set classifiers are error-prone to samples of unknown classes, and this limits their usability.**"

 ## Yolov3